EdgeTX/edgetx.github.io/docs/faq.md

 **Will I still be able to use OpenTX Companion to manage my models with EdgeTX?**

 No, to manage models in EdgeTX you will need to use EdgeTX Companion.
-EdgeTX Companion will be available with the release of v2.5.0. and will be available for download on the Github download page for v2.5.0.
+EdgeTX Companion is available with the release of v2.5.0. and can be downloaded from the Github download page for v2.5.0.

 **What radio-transmitters are supported?**